-We’re super excited to announce the place and date of the second-ever Fixfest UK, in Glasgow on 20th June.
+We’re super excited to announce the place and date of the second-ever Fixfest UK, which will take place online over a series of events from the end of May to the start of July (exact dates to be confirmed).
 This event is for community repair activists to gather, learn from each other and build a movement together.
 We have a limited number of places, reserved first for community repair activists.

 The first Fixfest UK resulted in the powerful Manchester Declaration, signed by 53 groups, 19 ally groups, and endorsed by 8 political representatives and counting.
 It’s a strong call for the Right to Repair, starting at the grassroots.